DanisSharafiev/Credit-Scoring-System/README.md

 # Credit-Scoring-System
-An FastAPI interface with an inference model that predicts whether to issue a loan to the client.
+An FastAPI interface with an inference model that predicts whether to give a credit card to the client.